oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 #### Prepare Local Environment for OCI Interaction and Function Image Push

 Once the application is created, the General Information for the application is presented.
-The page also contains instructions for creating your first function - either in the OCI Cloud Shell or in a local set up (which could of course also be the *go-app-vm* compute instance).
+The page also contains instructions for creating your first function, either in the OCI Cloud Shell or in a local set up (which could of course also be the *go-app-vm* compute instance).

 ![](assets/3tgo-create-function-from-app.png)

 If you are using the OCI Cloud Shell, the steps for creating this context are slightly different (and simpler) than when you work in a regular development environment.
 Feel free to follow the OCI Shell setup.
-In this article, we will take the other path - for any local development environment.
+In this article, we will take the other path, for any local development environment.

 There is a number of steps to take in a local environment(in which Fn CLI was previously installed):

-    1. Set up an API Signing Key and store the private key in a *.pem*  file in the local *HOME/.oci* directory and upload the public key to the OCI Console - see instructions in [OCI Documentation - Required Keys](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm)
+1. Set up an API Signing Key and store the private key in a *.pem*  file in the local *HOME/.oci* directory and upload the public key to the OCI Console -- see instructions in [OCI Documentation -- Required Keys](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm)
 2. Create file `config` in the `.oci`directory in the local environment; copy the *Configuration File Preview* snippet to the config file.
 Update the *key_file* entry in the file: make it refer to the private key's *pem* file.
-[OCI Documentation - SDK and CLI Configuration File](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm)
+[OCI Documentation -- SDK and CLI Configuration File](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm)
 3. In order to push container images to the OCI Container Image Registry, you need an authentication token.
-In part one of this article series, you created a token - to use for logging in to the DevOps Code Repository from the *git* client.
+In part one of this article series, you created a token to use for logging in to the DevOps Code Repository from the *git* client.
 You can reuse that token for logging in the Docker client to the container image registry, or you can can create a new authention token.
-In the latter case, see [OCI Documentation - Getting an Authentication Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm#Getting_an_Auth_Token)
+In the latter case, see [OCI Documentation -- Getting an Authentication Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm#Getting_an_Auth_Token)
 4. You will need the OCI CLI.
-Instructions to install this tool can be found in the OCI Documentation: [Working with the OCI Command Line Interface - Quickstart ](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).
+Instructions to install this tool can be found in the OCI Documentation: [Working with the OCI Command Line Interface -- Quickstart ](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).
 The OCI CLI will use the HOME/.oci/config file and the referenced private key for making secure connections to the OCI APIs.

 After these steps, you can try out the success of steps 1, 2 and 4 with this command that should return a list of the compartments in your tenancy: